August 3, 1986 |

 December 1, 2012 |

 'Once upon a time" - as Peter Tork once succinctly narrated the Monkees' story - "four lads got together, not entirely by their own choice. " Over the course of nearly 50 years, the Monkees have evolved from a thrown-together sitcom cash-in on the mop-topped bands of the 1960s to pop icons on a par with those classic rockers.
-Still, the reunion of Mickey Dolenz, Peter Tork and Michael Nesmith at the Keswick on Thursday was once again not entirely by choice.
-The occasion, which marks Nesmith's first U.S. tour with the band since 1969, was prompted by the sudden death of Davy Jones in February.
+The reunion of Tork, Micky Dolenz, and Michael Nesmith at the Keswick on Thursday marked Nesmith's first U.S. tour with the band since 1969.
+Plans took shape after the sudden death of Davy Jones in February.